haiyonsei/sys5211_lab0/README.md

 <br>

 ## Windows Installation
 This process uses PowerShell to automate all installation steps.
+(You can use Conda environment)

 ### 1. Download the Script